c0dzilla/paxos-playground/README.md

 # Paxos Playground

-A zero-setup, zero-dependency, single-process implemention of the Paxos algorithm for distributed consensus amongst a cluster of cooperating nodes.
+A zero-setup, zero-dependency, single-process implementation of the Paxos algorithm for distributed consensus amongst a cluster of cooperating nodes.
 This is meant to serve as a playground to simulate Paxos runs with different configurations (number of nodes, number of proposers, network conditions, etc) without any setup overhead.

 ## Features